mjcull/R4H2O/manuscript/0_introduction.md

 The repository contains several folders:
 * The `manuscript` folder source files of the course text, images and videos.
-* The `basicr` an case study folders contain the data and code for each of the chapters.
+* The `basicr` and case study folders contain the data and code for each of the chapters.

 The [next chapter](#datascience) introduces the principles of data science and presents a framework for good data science.
 This framework forms the foundation of the case studies.